INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: Stellar populations analysis

 The bottom scatter plot shows the different estimates of [M/H] in the two cases.
 As expected, younger ages (in the rmax case) translate into higher metallicities.
 However, since the difference between the two \ppxf\ runs is small, the regularisation does not play a major role in constraining the stellar metallicity.

 The histograms on the corners of each panels show the distribution of formation ages and metallicities for the two regularisations.

 All stellar population results are summarised in Table~\ref{tab:stelpop}, where we report the [Mg/Fe] values estimated from line-indices analysis and the mass-weighted ages and metallicities for the unr and the rmax cases.
-These quantities are used to compute SFHs, and in particular the fraction of stellar mass assembled in cosmic time, that will be used in the next section to estimate the DoR and assess how many of the \INSPIRE\ UCMGs can be classified as relics of the ancient Universe.
+These quantities are used to compute SFHs, and in particular the fraction of stellar mass assembled in cosmic time.
+Specifically, this latter quantity is computed from the age-[M/H] 'weights fractions maps' (density maps) shown in the right panels of Figure~\ref{fig:ppxf_res}, by flipping the age axis and marginalising over metallicity.
+This quantity will be used in the next section to estimate the DoR and assess how many of the \INSPIRE\ UCMGs can be classified as relics of the ancient Universe.